What is a Cash Receipt?

-A cash receipt is a printed acknowledgment of the amount of cash received during a transaction involving the transfer of cash or cash equivalent.
-The original copy of this receipt is given to the customer, while the other copy is kept by the seller for accounting purposes.
+A cash receipt is a printed acknowledgment of the cash received during a transaction involving the transfer of money or cash equivalent.
+The original copy of this receipt is given to the customer, while the seller keeps the other copy for accounting purposes.

 In other words, it is generated when a vendor accepts cash or cash equivalent from an external source, such as a customer, an investor, or a bank.
-Usually, the cash is acknowledged when money is taken from a customer to adjust the outstanding accounts receivable balance that generates when the credit sale transaction happened.
-It can be seen as a collection of money that increases the cash and cash equivalent balance in a company’s balance sheet.
+Usually, the cash is acknowledged when money is taken from a customer to adjust the outstanding accounts receivable balance generated when the credit sale transaction happened.
+Therefore, it can be seen as a collection of money that increases the cash and cash equivalent balance on its company’s balance sheet.

 - The date on which the transaction happened